-Clive Barwell, a Wren Sterling financial adviser and expert on later years finances, said: “If you have to go into care because of arthritis or you’ve had a stroke, but your mental capacity is absolutely fine, then you can make the decision about your own care.
+Clive Barwell, a Wren Sterling financial adviser and expert on later years finances, said: “If you have to go into care, for example, because of arthritis or you’ve had a stroke but your mental capacity is absolutely fine, then you can make the decision about your own care.

-“They will consult, but if it comes to a disagreement for which is the most important form of care, in the absence of this POA, then they will consider that their opinion is more important.”
+“They will consult, but if it comes to a disagreement for which is the most important form of care in the absence of this Power Of Attorney, then they will consider that their opinion is more important.”

-- Pick your attorney(s) – the trustworthy person/people appointed to make decisions on your behalf;
+- Pick your attorney(s) – the trustworthy person or people that are appointed to make decisions on your behalf;

 - You, your attorneys and your witnesses all sign;

-- The forms are returned to the Office of the Public Guardian with payment.
+- The forms are returned to a Government body, the Office of the Public Guardian, with payment.
 They send back a stamped copy of the Power of Attorney to prove it has been accepted and registered.
 Without this stamp it is not valid;

 - You can lodge the stamped copy with a solicitor if you wish, to keep it safe.